-If you’re aiming for an expanded professional role and want to learn how to enhance the capabilities of multidisciplinary medical teams and work towards the constant improvement of patient care, then our MSc Advanced Clinical Practice course is for you.
+If you are aiming for an expanded professional role and want to learn how to enhance the capabilities of multidisciplinary medical teams and work towards the constant improvement of patient care, then our MSc Advanced Clinical Practice course is for you.

-Supported by our excellent research and tuition, we’ll give you the skills and knowledge you need to step into the shoes of the ever-growing number of advanced practice roles in modern healthcare.
+Supported by our excellent research and academic staff, we will give you the professional skills and knowledge you need to step into the shoes of the ever-growing number of advanced practice roles in modern healthcare.

 What you will study